tomas-silhavy/buy-me-maybe/README.md

 # Read Me

-Simple app to show case simple recommending "system" for an e-shop
+Simple app to show case simple recommending "system" for an e-shop.
+App uses MySql DB.
+All needed docker commands along with DDL and test data is in folder `./docker-db/`

 There 4 rest enpoints